Sound Advice by Ruth D. Bernstein

 New Ways to Connect

 Zoom and Google Meet captioned meetings are an integral part of my life.
 During COVID, I attended art and exercise classes, participated in a book club, visited museums and was able to enjoy concerts online.
-I continue to participate in many of those events online.
+I continue to participate in many of those events online and go to in-person painting classes.

 HLAA-New York City Chapter meetings are online.
 Attendance over the past five years has gone from 45 people in person to 100 people connecting remotely from all over the country.
 Auracast and the Future of Hearing-Assistive Technology was the subject on November 19, 2024.
 You can register for future meetings and view past recorded meetings here.